tradle/why-hypercore/FAQ.md

 - **Multi-device support**.
 Each device is a single writer with unique key per hypercore.
 Normally a single person will not be using 2 devices simultaneously.
 Yet because of the loss of connectivity changes on two devices may need to be merged, and CRDT is ok for that.
 Besides, with the help of always-on Personal Cloud and real-time replication in Hypercore the conflicts would arise rarely.

 - **Multiple Replicas of a Personal Cloud** are needed for durability, availability and load-balancing.
 Again, like with multi-device, each replica is a single-writer with its own private key.
 But this case has higher concurrency potentially, as in serverless environment 2 concurrent writes may occur.
 Yet, if those writes come from the devices of the same person, conflict CRDT resolution should be sufficient.

+Note that CRDT resolution is much better if clocks between machines are well synchronized.
+NTP existed for years, and now there is a new iteration [NTS, published by Cloudflare](https://blog.cloudflare.com/announcing-cfnts/).

 ### Simulated multi-writer on top of multiple single-writers